 It’s hard to imagine Facebook buying another app or company for this much money, but considering it has more in the bank than several countries, anything could happen.
 It’s possible this acquisition was simply for the sheer quantity of users.
 And if it was, Facebook could be a few steps closer to getting everyone in the world to use a product that they own.

 After WhatsApp, Facebook moved to the virtual reality startup Oculus, buying them for a cool $2 billion.
-Oculus’s primary product, Oculus Rift, is on the cutting edge of virtual reality technology with specialization in video games.
+Oculus’s primary product, Oculus Rift, is on the cutting edge of virtual reality technology with a specialization in video games.

 Facebook doesn’t make games — but they do constantly look for ways to improve their user experience.
 Court-side seats, online education, and even doctor visits are all on the table for Facebook’s future, according to Zuckerberg.
 With Oculus, he plans to substantially change the ways people interact with the Internet, and maybe even live.